 Pressure Decay Leak Testing 101

-Definition of Pressure Decay Leak Testing
+What is Pressure Decay Leak Testing?

 Pressure decay leak testing is pressurizing a test part and measuring pressure loss over time.
 Pressure decay is a preferred technology for most leak testing applications.
 The best strategy for developing a repeatable pressure decay leak test is to calibrate the test circuit utilizing a calibrated leak or flow standard and a known good part.